logship-io/logsink.github.io/Logship/blog/2024-02-14-valentines.md

 tags: [valentines, logship, love, observability, metrics]
 ---

-Logship would like to wish all of our users a happy Valentine's day!
+Logship would like to wish all of our users a happy Valentine's Day!
 We know you're out there and we're thinking about you.

 We understand that things have been quiet from our side for a while, but we've been hard at work building the next-generation observability platform for the masses.